Africa Region

 Ms. Mohammed began her 35-year career in the private sector with architects and engineers responsible for the project management of health, education and public sector buildings.

-A man in a dark blue suit and grey tie smiles and sits against a light blue backdrop.
+A man in a dark blue suit and purple tie with thin glasses.

 Vice-Chair